Reclaiming aging

 We know that some doors close, but often that is necessary for other doors to open.
 Losses usually carry the seeds of opportunity.
 We can often find a wider view.
 See a bigger picture.
 We are less fearful because we know we can adapt.

-The brain waves of wisdom Looking at the brain activity patterns, younger people tend to draw upon one hemisphere of the brain or the other.
-Older adults show more activity in both sides at once.
 There is a lot of energy being exchanged between the two hemispheres.
-As one scientist described it the older brain is in “all-wheel drive.”
+As one scientist described it, the older brain is in “all-wheel drive.”

-Age more important than wealth Across all income levels, different races, urban/suburban and rural settings, there is an unmistakable trend in happiness.
+Age more important than wealth Across all income levels, different races, and urban/suburban and rural settings, there is an unmistakable trend in happiness.
 We are happiest as children, and then happiest in our old age.
 It’s the years in the middle where happiness is at its lowest.
-This has come to be called the “U-shape of happiness.”
+This pattern has come to be called the “U-shape of happiness.”

 Less emotionally reactive

-We are good at adapting At this point in the journey, Life has probably sent us a few curve balls.
+We are good at adapting At this point in the journey, life has probably sent us a few curve balls.
 And if we aren’t experiencing health challenges yet, we likely have friends who are.
-It’s not hard to start seeing the glass as half full, rather than half empty.
+It’s not hard to start seeing the glass as half full rather than half empty.

 Gratitude

-Death is no longer an abstraction.
+Death is no longer an abstraction

 In our later years, death becomes immensely personal and closer than it’s ever been before.
-We may not see it yet, but there is no doubt that it rests on our horizon.
+We may not see it yet, but there is no doubt that it is on our horizon.
 We may get there before we think.
-And at the least, we realize that we are lucky to have lived as long as we have.
+And at the least, we realize we are lucky to have lived as long as we have.

 The inner journey